Qumulo/docs/CONTRIBUTING.md

 If you discover a potential security issue, contact the [Qumulo Care team](https://docs.qumulo.com/contacting-qumulo-care-team.html).

 ## Code of Conduct
 This project has adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-If you have any questions, [send us email](mailto:qontent-feedback@qumulo.com) with any questions or comments.
+If you have any questions, email [qontent-feedback@qumulo.com](mailto:qontent-feedback@qumulo.com) with questions or comments.

 ## Licenses
 This project has adopted the [Creative Commons Attribution 4.0 International](LICENSE) license.

 The Navgoco jQuery component uses the [BSD License 2.0](LICENSE-BSD-NAVGOCO) license.